hamiltoncrouse/thetrip/README.md

 # The Trip

-AI-forward France itinerary planner built with Next.js 15, Prisma, and the same Render/Postgres/Gemini stack you already use for IdealHome.
+AI-forward travel planner built with Next.js 15, Prisma, and the same Render/Postgres/Gemini stack you already use for IdealHome.
 This repo ships with an opinionated schema, typed env validation, seed API routes, and a landing page so you can immediately start stitching UI + AI workflows together.

 ## Stack Highlights
 - **Next.js 15 (App Router)** with TypeScript, Tailwind, and Turbopack-ready dev server.